abhinandan-desai/Black-Friday-Sales-Prediction/README.md

 also help companies and businesses to plan their future growth and expansion.

-This project focuses on creating a system that will conduct regression analysis on sales data of Black Friday and try to predict accurate.
+This project focuses on creating a system that will conduct regression analysis on sales data of Black Friday and try to predict accurate future sales.

 # Applied Regression Methods
 - Ridge Regression